HelOWeen/ewa-selfdb-update/Readme.md

 ### MS SQL _(Express)_ 2014
 I won't go into detail on how to install the MS SQL Express edition.
 There are plenty of _HowTo's_ available on the net.
 But you need to get that to work!
-If you happen to have access to a full version of MS SQL Server, I assume your familiar enough with that stuff in order to use it.
+If you happen to have access to a full version of MS SQL Server, I assume you're familiar enough with that stuff in order to use it.

 ### Desmont McCallock's EVESDEToSQL
 To be honest: Desmont's tool does the hard work for me.
 It has been a time/life safer.
 I